atrex66/linuxcnc-proxy/README.md

 > **A modern Python TCP/IP bridge between LinuxCNC and your remote application.**

 This project allows you to control and monitor LinuxCNC from any remote system using a simple TCP/IP proxy, making the original LinuxCNC Python API accessible over the network.
+The project state is alpha, with version V0.0.1, it is full of bugs and vibe code. :)
 ---

 ## 🎯 Project Final Goal